 Standard #18 - Staff will ensure that professors have appropriate hardware and software and that it has been repeatedly tested.
 Staff will ensure that professors have a professional background when teaching or recording classes, including appropriate lighting and camera positioning.
 For synchronous classes, a member of the iLaw Team will meet with each professor to test his or her existing computer, web camera, and microphone.
 In the event that the professor is unable to achieve high quality, synchronous audiovisual transmission with his or her existing equipment, then Staff will provide an external web camera and/or external microphone.
 In the event that the professor's computer and/or Internet connection does not suffice, then the professor will assume responsibility for purchasing suitable equipment.
-Each professor will have the necessary equipment in hand no later than two months prior to his or her first day of class.
-Professors may choose to use a headset but are not required to do so.
+Each professors may choose to use a headset but are not required to do so.
 If a professor chooses to use a headset rather than an external microphone and does not have a headset that is suitable, then Staff will provide a suitable headset.